jhseceng/AWS-Control-Tower-Horizon/README.md

-# AWS-Control-Tower-Horizon
+# CrowdStrike with AWS Control Tower

-Control Tower templates for Horizon
+Setup AWS Control Tower to register new accounts with CrowdStrike Horizon.